hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 You can see that the printed output is actually on the client, and not on the server.
-Jet internally uses Hazelcast's `Ringbuffer` to create a temporary buffer to write the results to and these are then fetched by the client:
+Jet internally uses Hazelcast's `Ringbuffer` to create a temporary buffer to write the results into and these are then fetched by the client:

 >It's worth noting that `Ringbuffer` may lose events, if they